a4vgx7b2M/gaggiuino-esp32-loader/README.md

 ## Headless Intallation
 A headless install also works.
-All you need is an ESP-32-S3-N16R8, the devkit works and should be easily available on Amazon/Aliexpress/other.
+All you need is an ESP-32-S3-N16R8.
+The devkit works and should be easily available on Amazon/Aliexpress/other.
 Flashing either ui-embedded.bin or ui-headless.bin works, but for simplicity I have flashed ui-embedded.bin as I had some OTA issues with ui-embedded.bin.
 You can get SD shot history working by wiring the using the following connections:
 |SD Pin|ESP32-S3 Pin|
 |------|------------|
 |1|+3.3V|